Frequently Asked Questions

 Ketamine + Psychedelics

+With the decades of ketamine administration at an anesthetic dose (which is much larger than the psychedelic dose that we are providing), we have an extensive body of data supporting the physical safety profile of ketamine.
 Most commonly, ketamine produces dissociation and a psychedelic experience, which is why we are using it at Intero.
-Ketamine administered via injection is also likely to cause mild pain at the injection site, similar to other intramuscular injections.
-There is a risk of infection when giving an injection.
+Ketamine administered via injection is also likely to cause mild pain at the injection site and similarly to other intramuscular injections, there is a risk of infection when giving an injection.
 Other side effects include sedation, high blood pressure, changes in vision, nausea, or vomiting.

 Ketamine is a highly versatile drug and can be administered orally, via injection, or intravenously.
 When administered via injection the dose is 6-10 times higher for anesthesia and 2-6 times higher for short procedures.